IBM/knative101-eventing/step1/README.md

-# Subscribe to event producers by defining event sources
+# Exercise 1: Subscribe to event producers by defining event sources

-Event sources represent event producers which emit events from an external system.
-There are a list of predefined [event sources](https://knative.dev/v0.3-docs/eventing/sources/) in Knative.
-Knative service can receive and acknowledge an event delivered over HTTP, so Knative service can be defined as an event consumer.
+Event sources represent event producers that emit events from an external system.
+See the list of predefined [event sources](https://knative.dev/v0.3-docs/eventing/sources/) in Knative.
+Knative services can receive and acknowledge an event delivered over HTTP, so Knative services can be defined as an event consumer.

-In this lab, we create an `CronJobSource` as event producer and specify a Knative service as the event consumer by specifying it as the `SINK` of `CronJobSource`.
+In this lab, you create an `CronJobSource` as an event producer and specify a Knative service as the event consumer by specifying it as the `SINK` of `CronJobSource`.
 Thus, an event producer and an event consumer are bound in the event source definition.

 ![](../images/knative-simplemode.png)

 ## 1. Create a Knative service `event-display`

-First of all, we create a Knative service `event-display` that prints incoming events to its log.
+First of all, you create a Knative service `event-display` that prints incoming events to its log.

-Create a file named as `service.yaml` copying below content into it, which is the configuration of a Knative service:
+Create a file named as `service.yaml` copying the following content into it, which is the configuration of a Knative service:

 ```code
 apiVersion: serving.knative.dev/v1alpha1